Strunzdesign/hdlcd/README.md

 This software is intended to be portable and makes use of the boost libraries.
 It was tested on GNU/Linux (GCC toolchain) and Microsoft Windows (nuwen MinGW).

 The HDLCd itself offers simple TCP-based connectivity using a simple command- and framing structure.
+Before being able to compile it from the provided sources, you have to install the shared header files from this repository:
 - https://github.com/Strunzdesign/hdlcd-devel

 Multiple client-like tools to access the HDLCd for multiple use-cases are available in seperate repositories: